ASSESSMENT CENTRE FITNESS TESTS

 Beep test (Multistage Fitness Test) :

-From 1 April 2019, you'll take following tests in addition to the multistage fitness test and the obstacle course:
+You will also take the following tests in addition to the multistage fitness test and the obstacle course:

 - Throw a 4kg medicine ball, from a seated position

 - Standing in front of a bar set to mid-thigh height, you'll be asked to pull the bar upwards for 5 seconds

 Getting yourself in top condition to join the Army includes focusing on your diet.
 Eating well will help you feel more energised and reach your fitness goals.
 There are loads of guides to follow to get inspired about eating well.
 This will also help you stay on track to have a healthy BMI - which you need to pass.

 It's important to remember that you need to keep a level of fitness after your assessment, so that you're in great shape when it comes to starting your training.
 Being in the Army is physically demanding, and you need to get your body ready for this by staying fit while you wait for your start date.